What is Elgin National Little League?

 Is there a family discount?

 If you have 3 or more kids registering you will pay for the two most expensive and get the 3rd and 4th free.
 But the website cannot calculate this automatically.
-Please register all of your kids, don’t make a payment, then send an email to email@example.com to let us know and we will manually adjust the account.
+Please register all of your kids, don’t make a payment (choose the Check option), then send an email to email@example.com to let us know and we will manually adjust the account.

 The Elgin National Little League policy for Player Fee Refunds is as follows: